dafinof/online-quiz-platform/README.md

 🤝 Contributing

-Pull requests and improvements are welcome.
+Pull requests and improvements are welcome!